-Their words a guilty sentence we don't even bother fighting against, as they march us off to the restrooms to brush away the very thought of potential cavities taking refuge between the crevices of our underdeveloped molars.
+Their words a guilty sentence we don't even bother fighting against, as they march us off to the restroom to brush away the very thought of potential cavities taking refuge between the crevices of our underdeveloped molars.
 It's the right of passage for us kids, for us mischievous sweet-tooth bandits.
-And without the guidance of our parents to keep us in line, we'd more than likely be sporting a smile with teeth weathered by decay.
+And if not for the proper guidance by our parents to keep us in line, we'd more than likely be sporting a smile with teeth weathered by decay.

-There really isn't much here to talk about, despite what the premise would have you believe: a man left to cope with the pain of losing a loved one while also raising a daughter, taking on all the motherly duties that he once took for granted.
+There really isn't much here to talk about, despite what the premise would have you believe: a man left to cope with the pain of losing a loved one while also raising a daughter, taking on all the motherly duties that he had once taken for granted.
 And during this adjustment period of serving both parental roles in his daughter's life, Sweetness used food as a catalyst to catalog his parental growth, as well as a common means for the father and daughter to become closer.
-With a premise that could serve dual purposes simultaneously—parental bonding and culinary infotainment—Sweetness and Lightning was practically gift wrapped for the creators.
-It wouldn't have taken much to foster a lighthearted show with sobering life lessons sprinkled throughout.
-And yet, even with this hand-delivered premise placed right in their lap, very little of it went beyond the occasional reminder of a motherless household and dishes reminiscent of a happier time in the father and daughter's life.
+With a premise that could serve multifaceted purposes—parental bonding and culinary infotainment—Sweetness and Lightning was practically gift wrapped for the creators.
+It wouldn't have had to do much in order to foster a lighthearted show with sobering life lessons sprinkled throughout it.
+Just simply display the culinary aspect as a vehicle to showcase the parental bonding; it's almost foolproof.
+And yet, even with this hand-delivered premise placed right in their laps, very little of it went beyond the occasional reminder of a motherless household and dishes reminiscent of a happier time in the father and daughter's life.
 Parenting was placed on the back-burner for food montages, which isn't necessarily a bad thing if that's all you came looking for, but when you take into consideration what ingredients the anime had at its disposal, the decision to divert from that path felt like an act of complacency than any intentional artistic statement.

 But there's also something else that the show's setup alluded to.
 Something that isn't as important as the themes it skipped over but still a desirable promise nonetheless.
 And that promise was a cute mascot.
 And boy, did this anime ever deliver!
 Tsumugi is, with little dispute, one of the most adorable kid characters to have been conceived in the 2010s since the likes of Naru from Barakamon.
 She's cuteness that transcends regulatory standards.
 Cuteness that bursts past the stratosphere.
 Cuteness that almost hurts.
 Tsumugi is cuteness incarnate.
 And dear I say it, the sole reason for this show's existence.
 Without Tsumugi, there wouldn't be a Sweetness and Lightning worth discussing.
 Which, quite frankly, became a double-edged sword if you were watching the show for any other reason beyond its flagship character.
 Because when it comes to everything else that this anime attempted to offer, the act of slouching in disinterest became far too common of a practice.

 As far as the rest of the cast goes, there's really no other character worth mentioning beside Tsumugi.
 Everyone else was simply introduced to feed off her energy.
 To say she's the star attraction would be an understatement.
 The very foundation of this show's existences is made impossible without her inclusion.
 She's the poster-child of Sweetness and Lightning.
 The very thing people will remember the show for long after they forget the events of the show itself.
 It's the kind of character whose reputation would outlast the source material it's attached to.
-She's the Yuno Gasai; the Haruhi Suzumiya; the Holo; the Major Kusanagi.
-She's the very legacy that the source material will leave behind.
+She's the Yuno Gasai, the Haruhi Suzumiya, the Holo, the Major Kusanagi; the very legacy that the source material will leave behind.